affinidi/affinidi-tdk/README.md

 The Affinidi TDK provides three type of modules:

-- [Clients](clients), which offer methods to access Affinidi services like IAM, Verifier, Wallet, and VPA, among others.
+- [Clients](clients), which offer methods to access Affinidi services like IAM, Verifier, Orgnaizational Wallet, and Login configuation, among others.

 - [Libraries](libs), which provide high-level abstractions that combine logic and data to perform necessary business logic functionalities.